Body

 GCC/OIT - Software Request SLA

 This document details the GCC Software procurement process.
 It starts with the software's Subject Matter Expert, i.e., the requester, submitting a software request form via the GCC Service Desk portal.
 When the form is completed, it generates a Service Request that documents all process steps.
 The requester should have a good understanding of the software's functionality and purpose.
-They can obtain a quote and additional supporting documentation if they have been working with the vendor.
+If they have been working with the vendor, they can obtain a quote and additional supporting documentation.

 The OIT part of the software request process involves a series of thorough checks.
 These checks are designed to ensure that the correct licensing is being purchased for the project's scope, promoting fiscal responsibility, integrity, and due diligence in the process.